PaoloMazzon/JamUtil/README.md

  + `.jufnt` will create a font (see fonts below)
  + `.wav` will create a sound (see sounds below)
  + all else will be loaded as a buffer

+The data you pass to the loader to load files is usually just the path, but it must be wrapped in a `JULoadedAsset` struct, which allows for the loading of sprite sheets and possibly other things that would require parameters to be created with.

+    JULoadedAsset FILES[] = {
+        {"myspritesheet.png", 10, 10, 20, 20, 0.2},
+        {"myaudioclip.wav"},
+        {"myfont.jufnt"},
+        {"somebinaryfile.bin"},
+    };

+Of course check `JamUtil.h` for the documentation on `JULoadedAsset`.

 Fonts
 -----